 Grains are very easy to store and use.
 They will generally keep in whole form for 1 to 2 years at a stable room temperature.
-There are a few important exceptions so please read ahead!
+There are a few important exceptions though, so please read ahead!

-For best keeping do not store your grain in The attic, basement or garage.
+For best keeping, do not store your grain in the attic, basement, or garage.
 Temperature fluctuations lead to condensation and mold growth.
 Please keep your share on a main floor of your house where temperature is most stable.

-If you need to look beyond your kitchen for storing extra grain use a first floor closet or pantry space.
+If you need to look beyond your kitchen for storing extra grain, use a first floor closet or pantry space.
 A full share only takes up 4 cubic feet so any standard single kitchen cupboard will fit the entire thing.
 A combination of counter top and cupboard storage works particularly well!
 Mason jars are the most cost and space efficient, but Anchor hocking jars make lovely countertop storage (as pictuired above).
-These can also be found at Bed Bath and Beyond, Target, Walmart etc…(links go to amazon).
+These can be found at Bed Bath and Beyond, Target, Walmart etc…(links go to amazon).

-The most perishable offerings in the share are of course the flours.
-They store well at room temperature for several months (January through April) at which point flour should be moved to the fridge (6-12 months) or freezer (2 years or more in a temperature stable freezer) in glass or heavy plastic containers.
+The most perishable offerings in the share are, of course, the flours.
+They store well at room temperature for several months (January through April), at which point flour should be moved to the fridge (6-12 months) or freezer (2 years or more in a temperature stable freezer) in glass or heavy plastic containers.
 The cornmeal is particularly perishable and should be kept in the fridge or freezer at all times.

-The whole corn kernels are best kept in paper bags until April at which point they can go into glass jars.
-While they are in paper give them a shake once in a while to make sure they are drying evenly.
+The whole corn kernels are best kept in paper bags until April, at which point they can go into glass jars.
+While they are in paper, give them a shake once in a while to make sure they are drying evenly.

-The popcorn will generally pop better as it drys out so if your not used to popping you may want to wait until March or April to try a batch.
+The popcorn will generally pop better as it drys out so if you’re not used to popping you may want to wait until March or April to try a batch.
 A hot air popper makes popping very easy and reliable.
 Or use your microwave!

-All the other small grains and beans are very dry and ready for storage in glass even with sealed lids if you like.
+All the other small grains and beans are very dry and ready for storage in glass, even with sealed lids if you like.

-While it’s not necessary to wash any of your grains you are always welcome to wash them in a few changes of water if you want to get them super clean.
-If you are going to cook them anyway this adds very little time.
-If you are going to grind them after washing you have to dry them thoroughly before grinding.
+While it’s not necessary to wash any of your grains, you are always welcome to wash them in a few changes of water if you want to get them super clean.
+If you are going to cook them anyway, this adds very little time.
+If you are going to grind them after washing, you have to dry them thoroughly before grinding.

-To wash your grains place them in a container several times larger than the amount of grain being washed.
+To wash your grains, place them in a container several times larger than the amount of grain being washed.
 Then cover by several inches of water and stir.
 Pour off anything that floats.
 Repeat until water runs clear and nothing floats.

 Dessicant packs are a cheap and simple way to add extra protection to your grains throughout the year.
 They are reusable and cheap.
 Add one to each jar and worry not!

-If you have moths it is time to take everything out of your pantry and either throw old stuff away or at least put it in glass so it can’t spread to your new grains.
-If you keep your new grains in glass they won’t get in anyway but who needs moths…all long term storage (longer than a week) should be in glass or heavy plastic and you’ll have no problems.
+If you already have moths, it is time to take everything out of your pantry and either throw old stuff away or put it in glass containers so the moths can’t spread to your new grains.
+If you keep your new grains in glass they won’t get in anyway, but better safe than sorry.
+All long term storage (longer than a week) should be in glass or heavy plastic and you’ll have no problems.
 Also get a few moth traps